About our team

 Leslie Medvecky - Girls' Counselor

 Leslie has been a part of the Ferrwood family since 2014.
-She started as a camper and was a member of the chorus.
+She started as a camper, where she did chorus as well as clarinet.
 Outside of Ferrwood, she has been involved in both band and chorus as well as local theater.
-When she is not at camp, Leslie enjoys traveling, getting lost in a good book, and spending time with friends and her cat.
-This will be Leslie’s fourth year working as a counselor at camp and she can’t wait to share her love of Ferrwood with everyone!
+When she is not at camp, Leslie enjoys traveling, getting lost in a good book, and spending time with friends and her two cats.
+This will be Leslie’s fifth year working as a counselor at camp and her second year as head counselor.
+She is excited to be back and can’t wait to share her love of Ferrwood with everyone!

 Jack Synoski - Assistant Music Director and Bass / Jazz Artist